 Figure~\ref{fig:dpd_power} (b) presents the power breakdown across different adaptation periods.
 For $T_\text{DPD}=1$\,ms, the total power consumption reaches:

 This analysis reveals a critical insight: inference power dominates the total consumption (>79\%), even with aggressive adaptation rates.
 For $T_\text{DPD}=10$\,ms, the total power consumption is approximately 10.26\,W. As $T_\text{DPD}$ increases toward more practical values (e.g., 1\,s), the inference component exceeds 99\% of total power, while adaptation and sampling contributions become negligible.
-The reason this $P_{\text{DPD}}$ is way higher than common \ac{DPD} power numbers showing up in industrial product datasheets is because here we assume a completely real-time streaming large complex \ac{NN} \ac{DPD} @ 1\,GHz sample rate under 100\% duty cycle, which does not exist in any physical product yet.
+The reason this $P_{\text{DPD}}$ is significantly higher than typical \ac{DPD} power consumption values reported in industrial product datasheets is that we assume a completely real-time streaming large complex \ac{NN} \ac{DPD} operating at 1\,GHz sample rate under 100\% duty cycle, which does not exist in any physical product yet.